SelmahT/java-restaurant-chatbot/README.md

 ### 2. Data Storage
 - Data is stored in structured formats (CSV, JSON) suitable for ingestion by the chatbot.
-- Knowledge base files are organized under the `data/` directory.
+- Knowledge base files are organized under the restaurant_kb files(.json &csv)

 ### 3. Data Preprocessing
 - Clean and format data for consistency: